Arbor Hills Tree Farm, LLC

 Magnolia Tree Facts

-Magnolia Tree are the state flowers for two states, Louisiana and Mississippi.
-There’s only 50 states, but there are tons of different flowers!
-Needless to say, magnolia flowers and the trees they grow on must be pretty spectacular.
+The Magnolia tree is the state flower for two states, Louisiana and Mississippi.
+There are only 50 states, but there are countless different flowers.
+Needless to say, the magnolia flower and the trees it grows on must be pretty spectacular.

-There are around 210 species of magnolia that differ in size, shape, color of the flower and type of habitat.
-Usually grows on acidic soils that are rich in nutrients, in areas that provide enough moisture and direct sunlight.
-It is often planted in parks and on the golf courses because of its ornamental morphology and ability to provide shade.
+There are approximately 210 species of magnolia that differ in size, shape, color of the flower, and type of habitat.
+They typically grow in acidic soils rich in nutrients, in areas that receive sufficient moisture and direct sunlight.
+It is often planted in parks and on golf courses because of its ornamental morphology and ability to provide shade.

 Magnolia Tree Facts

-Magnolia trees are diverse in leaf shape and plant form, and they include both evergreen and deciduous sorts.
-They aren’t usually munched by deer.
+Magnolia trees are diverse in leaf shape and plant form, and they include both evergreen and deciduous magnolia varieties.
+Deer don’t usually munch them.

 • The oldest trees on the grounds of the White House are two southern magnolias planted between 1829 and 1837 by Andrew Jackson, in memory of his wife, Rachel, who died two weeks after Jackson won the election.